sinsanitized/Web-Challenge-Eulerity---Anthony-Sin/README.md

-# Week-2-Assessment
+# Frontend-Assessment

 ## Summary
-Week 2 assessment will be used to assess your understanding of the material provided in the past week.
+The frontend assessment will be used to assess your understanding of the material provided in the previous 3 units.
 At the end of the period, commit your work and submit a pull request to your branch name.

 This code has been tested on and is intended to run on Node 6.X.